MiSTer-devel/Minimig-AGA_MiSTer/README.md

 To enable wheel support both WheelDriver and FreeWheel must be run from releases/WheelDriverAkiko.adf

 ### Software
 To use the core, you will need a Kickstart ROM image file, which you can obtain by copying Kickstart ROM IC from your actual Amiga, or by buying an [Amiga Forever](http://www.amigaforever.com/) software pack.
 The Kickstart image should be placed on the root of the SD card with the name KICK.ROM.
-Minimig also supports the [AROS](http://aros.sourceforge.net/) kickstart ROM replacement.
+Minimig also supports the [AROS](http://aros.sourceforge.net/) Kickstart ROM replacement.

-The minimig can read any ADF floppy images you place on the SD card.
+The Minimig can read any ADF floppy images you place on the SD card.
 I recommend at least Workbench 1.3 or 3.1 (AmigaOS), some of the Amigas great games (I recommend Ruff'n'Tumble) or some of the amazing demos from the vast Amiga demoscene (like State of the Art from Spaceballs).

-The minimig can also use HDF harddisk images, which can be created with [WinUAE](http://www.winuae.net/).
+The Minimig can also use HDF harddisk images, which can be created with [WinUAE](http://www.winuae.net/).

 ### Recommended minimig config

-* for ECS games / demos : CPU = 68000, Turbo=NONE, Chipset=ECS, chipRAM=0.5MB, slowRAM=0.5MB, Kickstart 1.3
+* for ECS games / demos : CPU = 68000, Turbo=NONE, Chipset=ECS, ChipRAM=0.5MB, slowRAM=0.5MB, Kickstart 1.3
-* for AGA games / demos : CPU = 68020, Turbo=NONE, Chipset=AGA, chipRAM=2MB, slowRAM=0MB, fastRAM=24MB, Kickstart 3.1
+* for AGA games / demos : CPU = 68020, Turbo=NONE, Chipset=AGA, ChipRAM=2MB, SlowRAM=0MB, FastRAM=384MB, Kickstart 3.1

 ### Controlling minimig